Arkansas Highway 60: Main segment

-AR 60 begins at an intersection with AR 28 in Plainview.
+Highway 60 begins at an intersection with Highway 28 in Plainview.
 It runs east to the county line for 7.0 mi, passing by Nimrod Lake before reaching the county line.

-The route then intersects AR 7 and runs parallel with the Fourche La Fave River and passes through Nimrod.
-It runs east for another 10.1 mi until it intersects the northern terminus of AR 155.
-It then reaches the town of Perryville and runs concurrent with AR 10 for 0.3 mi.
-Then AR 60 continues east towards Houston.
-About 0.1 mi west of AR 216, AR 113 becomes concurrent with AR 60.
+The route then intersects Highway 7 and runs parallel with the Fourche La Fave River and passes through Nimrod.
+It runs east for another 10.1 mi until it intersects the northern terminus of Highway 155.
+It then reaches the town of Perryville and runs concurrent with Highway 10 for 0.3 mi.
+Then Highway 60 continues east towards Houston.
+About 0.1 mi west of Highway 216, Highway 113 becomes concurrent with Highway 60.

-AR 60 then runs concurrent with AR 113 for about 7.7 mi.
-The highway then proceeds northeast after splitting from AR 113 and crosses over the Arkansas River before entering Conway.
-It runs east for about 1.5 mi before reaching its eastern terminus at US Route 65 Business.
+Highway 60 then runs concurrent with Highway 113 for about 7.7 mi.
+The highway then proceeds northeast after splitting from Highway 113 and crosses over the Arkansas River before entering Conway.
+It runs east for about 1.5 mi before reaching its eastern terminus at U.S. Route 65B (US 65B).